 Intrigued for some time now by his technique and the stages of creation of his artworks, we reached out to Ememem who agreed to answer our questions by email, to maintain his anonymity.
 He explained us his work and his creative process with a good sense of humour!

 Ememem chooses his spots as he walks around.
-He lets himself go to the noises of the city and remains attentive to the holes that speak to him and inspire him.
+He lets himself hear the noises of the city and remains attentive to the holes that speak to him and inspire him.
 As he says there are holes that “vibrate and others that don’t”!

 When it comes to the choice of patterns and colours, the magic happens in the intimate discussions between the artist and his subject.
-So the mystery remains, we won’t know more…
+You might say that the mystery remains!

 Most of Ememem’s works are vandalism.
 The question we then ask ourselves is: how does he create such meticulous, made-to-measure works in situ on the pavement, without being interrupted?

-The few times Ememem met the police, they left without verbalising him.
+The few times Ememem met the police, they left without disturbing him.
 Sometimes they even encouraged him!

 In short, the artist works in complete freedom in the privacy and solitude of the night.